Ashipka/dne-sequence/README.md

 ## **Efficiency**

-The space complexity of this algorithm is O(n) and the time complexity is also O(n).
+The time complexity of the subSet method in TreeSet is O(log k + m), where k is the size of the TreeSet and m is the size of the subset returned by the method.

+Overall, the time complexity of the algorithm is O(n log k + km), where n is the length of the input array.

 ## **Contributing**